User37som/libbitcoin/bx-ek-to-ec.md

 Arguments (positional):

-PASSPHRASE           The passphrase that was used to lock the encrypted
+PASSPHRASE           The passphrase that was used to encrypt the
-                     private key.
+                     encrypted private key.
 EK_PRIVATE_KEY       The encrypted private key to unlock.
 ```
 See also [ec-to-ek](bx-ec-to-ek).